Ballots, sensational results according to the rumors. Consequences on the government

 Polls open in 101 municipalities for the second round of the local elections.
 The sentiment in the Democratic Party and in general in Centre-left it is excellent and the impression is that of a clear victory that can relaunch the opposition also on a national level against the government’s reforms: differentiated regional autonomy, premiership and justice reform with the separation of careers.

-The main challenges in the runoffs will be those of Florence, Bari and Perugia but also those of Campobasso and Potenza as well as those of Lecce and Caltanissetta should be followed.
+The main challenges in the runoffs will be those of Florence, Bari and Perugia but also Campobasso and Potenza to follow as well as Lecce and Caltanissetta.
 In total there are 14 capitals called to choose the mayor.
 Today the polling stations will remain open until 11pm and then, on Monday, they will reopen at 7am and close at 3pm when the counting of ballots will begin immediately.

 The centre-left, which won in the first round in 10 capitals, is aiming for full spoils while the centre-right, which won 5 capitals a fortnight ago, tries to overturn the result or at least close the gap.
-But the air in the government parties is one of defeat, also due to the abstention which usually penalizes the party the most Centre-right.
+But the air in the government parties is one of defeat.
+It’s also the fault of abstention which usually penalizes the most Centre-right.

 TO Florence, the candidate Sara Funaro, strong with 43% obtained two weeks ago, will face the center-right candidate Eike Schmidt, who achieved 32.86%.
 In recent days, Funaro has received the support of the M5S candidate, Lorenzo Masi, and the IV candidate, Stefania Saccardi, while her opponent will be able to count on the support of the ‘reconstituted’ Florentine and Tuscany DC.